EOEboh/Bible-Verse-Generator/README.md

 # Bible-Verse-Generator
-This is a simple web app using JavaScript to generate random bible verses.
+This is a web app using JavaScript to generate random bible verses.
-I also added a quiz into it.
-I'll be updating the site and improving the user experience also.
+A bible quiz game option is included also.
 Feel free to fork and improve.
 I'd appreciate.
 Thanks